thehxdev/nvimdots/README.md

 # HxDev Neovim

-My Neovim configuration that I use reqularly for programming.
+My Neovim configuration that I use for programming.

 ## Prerequisites